monero-project/monero-site/knowledge-base/user-guides/monero-wallet-cli.md

     check_tx_key TXID TXKEY ADDRESS

-Replace `TXID`, `TXKEY` and `ADDRESS` with the transaction ID, per-transaction key, and destination address which were supplied to you, respectively. simplewallet will check that transaction and let you know how much monero this transaction paid to the given address.
+Replace `TXID`, `TXKEY` and `ADDRESS` with the transaction ID, per-transaction key, and destination address which were supplied to you, respectively. monero-wallet-cli will check that transaction and let you know how much monero this transaction paid to the given address.